 - Establish a process for providing customers with the categories of data you have collected about them.

-- If your business sells personal information, create a page where customers can opt out of the sale, and include a link to this page on your site.
+- If your business sells personal information, create a page where customers can opt out of the sale.
+Include a link to this page on your site.

 - If your business sells personal information, establish a process for providing consumers with the categories of businesses to which you have sold their personal information.